Designating bathing waters in Wales: guidance note

 Designating a bathing water

 At the end of each year’s bathing season, the bathing waters are classified based on their bathing water monitoring results as excellent, good, sufficient, or poor.
-Throughout the season NRW publish bathing water quality monitoring results.
+Throughout the season NRW publish bathing water quality monitoring results on their website.

 This informs bathers of water quality they can expect to encounter when visiting their bathing water.